Resources for Military

 The Sexual Assault Prevention and Response Office (SAPRO) is responsible for oversight of the Department's sexual assault policy.
 SAPRO works hand-in-hand with the Services and the civilian community to develop and implement innovative prevention and response programs.

 Sexual Assault Fact Sheet: http://www.sapr.mil/public/docs/reports/FY13_DoD_SAPRO_Annual_Report_Fact_Sheet.pdf

-The Real Warriors Campaign is an initiative launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) to promote the processes of building resilience, facilitating recovery and supporting reintegration of returning service members, veterans and their families. http://www.realwarriors.net/
+The Real Warriors Campaign is an initiative launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) to promote the processes of building resilience, facilitating recovery, and supporting the reintegration of returning service members, veterans, and their families. http://www.realwarriors.net/